x-govuk/govuk-design-history-template/app/posts/2019-12-31-example-post.md

 ## You can print this page

 If you print preview a design history post you’ll see that each screenshot is given its own page.

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
-  items: [{
-      text: "Design history index",
-      img: { src: "01-design-history-index.png" },
-      caption: "You can include captions with each image, and each caption can include markdown.
-This is a screenshot of the [index page](/)."
-    }, {
-      text: "Search results",
-      img: { src: "02-search-results.png" }
-    }, {
-      text: "A design history post",
-      img: { src: "03-a-design-history-post.png" }
-    }]
-}) }}